Site icon Gleason Tax Advisory

 The business use percentage is calculated by dividing the square footage of the dedicated space by the total amount of usable space of the home.
 This will give a percentage of use to be used in calculating the amount of allowed deductions.

 There are two types of deductions you can take, direct and indirect expenses.
 Direct expenses relate solely to the dedicated space and are fully deductible.
-This means when you paint the walls or build cabinets, you can deduct it in full because they are 100% related to the dedicated work space.
-The other expenses are indirect or flow through expenses that relate to the entire home.
+This means when you paint the walls or build cabinets, you can deduct it in full because they are 100% related to the dedicated workspace.
+The other expenses are indirect or flow-through expenses that relate to the entire home.
 Examples of these expenses are rent, mortgage interest, taxes, insurance, repairs, security systems, utilities, casualty losses, and depreciation.
 These expenses are allocated by using the business use percentage.
-For instance, if you have a $1000 property insurance bill and you use 10% of your home for business, then you will get $100 deduction on your home office.
+For instance, if you have a $1000 property insurance bill and you use 10% of your home for business, then you will get a $100 deduction on your home office.
 Be sure to separate your expenses between direct and indirect when preparing for your taxes.

 With easy internet access, more and more people are choosing to work from home.
-Having a home office may provide tax savings, but can also create headaches when you decide to sell your home.
+Having a home office may provide tax savings but can also create headaches when you decide to sell your home.

 Do Not Forget These Deductions